QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

     @views b = a[:, 2]
     @show typeof(b);

-The type of ``b`` is a good example of how types are not as they may sometimes
+The type of ``b`` is a good example of how types are not as they may seem

 Similarly